 We use our hands every single day, from the moment we wake up in the morning to the time we get in bed at night.
-A traumatic hand injury may severely inhibit your ability to get through the day, as well as cause cosmetic concerns.
+Traumatic hand injuries may severely inhibit your ability to get through the day, as well as cause cosmetic concerns.

 The Basics of Hand Injuries